Computer Science Courses

 Applies the concepts and skills learned by undergraduate computer science majors at Bradley University.
 Students are required to work on a team on a significant software project.
 Prerequisites: CS 490.

 Introduces the fundamental concepts of programming from an object-oriented perspective with emphasis on advanced programming skills and good software development principles in a closed laboratory setting.
 Covers topics including object-oriented paradigm, design and programming, fundamental data structures and computing algorithms, and software development principles.
 If needed, course should be taken during first regular semester at Bradley.
 Credit for this course does not count towards graduation requirements in any graduate program within the Department of Computer Science and Information Systems.
 Prerequisites: graduate standing.
 Consent of graduate program coordinator; at least two semesters of programming experience.

 CS 503 - Programming Methodology

 Predicate calculus, Dijkstra's methodology of algorithm development.
 Algorithm development.
 Algorithmic language characteristics; syntax, semantics.
 Postconditions and preconditions.
 Verification of postcondition states satisfied by algorithmic programs executed from preconditions.
-Prerequisite: a grade of C or better in both MTH 120 and CS 121 102.
+Problems.
+Prerequisites: a grade of C or better in both MTH 120 and CS 121 102.